heroku/pyAnalyticsCloud/README.md

 Library
 ---------
-If you need to further customize how the data is prepared prior to upload you can use hc-insights as a library when writing your own import scripts.
+If you need to further customize how the data is prepared prior to upload you can use hc-insights as a library.